FormidableLabs/victory-docs/src/pages/docs/victory-primitives.md

   - `active` *boolean* a flag signifying whether the component is active
   - `alignment` *"start", "middle", or "end" specifies how a bar path should be aligned in relation to its data point
   - `barRatio` *number* a number between zero and one that will be used to calculate bar width when an explicit width is not given
+  - `barWidth` *number or function* A prop defining the width of the bar
   - `className` *string* the class name that will be applied to the rendered path
   - `cornerRadius` *number, function or object* the number of pixels of corner radius to apply when calculating a bar path
   - `data` *array* the entire dataset